S-W-dev/YouText-API/README.md

 yt.Connect(); // you can use the following optional parameters in order: message_receivced_callback (by default console logs the message), server (by default is ours), connect_callback (by default gives a connection message), disconnect_callback (by default reloads the page)

-// Verify/Authenticate with our servers, both functions serve the same purpose. yt.Verify() // optional parameters: api_key (by default is the one you specified above)
+// Verify/Authenticate with our servers, both functions serve the same purpose. yt.Verify() // optional parameters: api_key, client_secret (by default are the ones you specified above)
 // or
-yt.Authenticate() // optional parameters: api_key (by default is the one you specified above)
+yt.Authenticate() // optional parameters: api_key, client_secret (by default are the ones you specified above)

 yt.SendMessage(message, recipient/s); // use a string for a single recipient, use an array for multiple reciptients